Mher-DeLight/cpersist/README.md

 > [!WARNING]
 > cpersist is still in the Alpha pre-release.
 Although the project is usable, backward compatibility is still not in mind.
 **cpersist** is a lightweight C++ library for saving and loading data between runs of your program.
 Instead of writing file handling code every time you need persistent storage, cpersist provides a simple interface for storing values under labels and retrieving them later.

 The library is designed with simplicity in mind.
 Whether you're making a small game, a command-line utility, or a personal project, cpersist aims to make persistence easy without requiring knowledge of serialization formats or complex file I/O.

 ## Features

-cpersist is currently in a very early stage, meaning features are minimal.
+cpersist is currently in an early stage, meaning features are minimal.
 Current features include:

 * Save data under a string label.
 * Load data using its label.